 History of the land.

-Indian Travel: Originally a territory traveled by Indian Tribes that occupied the region, the area land likely became a pass-through travel corridor between Lake Mille Lacs (Bde Wakan) and the Snake River (Ginebigoo-ziibi) for the Dakota, and later the Anishinaabe (Ojibwe).
+Originally traveled by Native tribes that occupied the region, this land likely became a pass-through corridor between Lake Mille Lacs (Bde Wakan) and the Snake River (Ginebigoo-ziibi), first for the Dakota and later the Anishinaabe (Ojibwe).

-Depending on which historical documents studied, The Great Hinckley Fire of 1894 either jumped over or clipped the area where the farm sits today.
+Depending on the source, the Great Hinckley Fire of 1894 either jumped over or clipped the area where the farm sits today.

-Today: We purchased the land from the Larson family in 2021.
-It was considered a “farm” when the first poultry arrived in the spring of 2022.
+We purchased the land from the Larson family in 2021 and considered it a farm once the first poultry arrived in the spring of 2022.

-2023 brought on severe drought conditions.
-During the drought, the farm lost most of its birch trees and also had a small forest fire pass by our borders.
+In 2023, severe drought conditions impacted the area.
+The farm lost most of its birch trees, and a small forest fire passed along our borders.